ajitlol404/SpringBoot-FileUploadAndDownload-DB/README.md

 # SpringBoot-FileUploadAndDownload-DB

-REST API : To show File upload and Download using API
+REST API : To show File Upload and Download using API

 BLOB (Binary Large Object) Type in MySql: -
 - TINYBLOB : 256 bytes